Characters : Demogoblin

 Hobgoblin II, Spider-Man, Venom, Ghost Rider, Johnny Blaze.

 New York City

-After losing fights with Spider-Man and the second Green Goblin (Harry Osborn), the Jason Macendale Hobgoblin took advantage of the Inferno crisis by following several demons back to their lair and confronting their demonic lord, N'Astirh.
+After losing fights with Spider-Man and the second Green Goblin (Harry Osborn), the Hobgoblin (Jason Macendale) took advantage of the Inferno crisis by following several demons back to their lair and confronting their demonic lord, N'Astirh.
 Macendale wanted enough power to defeat his enemies, and offered his soul to N'Astirh in exchange for such power.
 When N'Astirh stopped laughing, the demon lord decided that Macendale's effrontery was worth something even if his soul wasn't, and had him possessed by a particularly unstable demon.
 This gave Macendale the physical strength he craved, coupled with superhuman speed and endurance.
-Unfortunately, he proved to be an incompatible host for the demon.
-The two fought many a battle for control of Macendale's physical form until the demon literally ripped away and began a separate existence as the Demogoblin.
+(The Spectacular Spider-Man #147)

 At one point he tried to make the vigilante known as Moon Knight his new host.
 Moon Knight had met the demon previously, when it was still possessing Macendale.
 Moon Knight only regained control of his own body with the help of Reed Richards and Doctor Strange.